‘Just unfathomable’: Infant hospitalized, grandfather accused in attack - NewsBreak

 In cases of child abuse, regardless of the type of maltreatment, Sandy Runkle, program director for Prevent Child Abuse Indiana said, “Sadly it’s almost always somebody the child knows.”

-Runkle reminds that anyone with child abuse or neglect reports, they must report those directly to the DCS hotline, as mentioned above, rather than individual agencies.
+Runkle reminds that anyone with child abuse or neglect reports must report those directly to the DCS hotline, as mentioned above, rather than individual agencies.

 “It is important to take those steps.
 I know it’s not easy.
 I know it’s not easy, especially if you’re talking about a family member,” she said.
 “If you have a child who really doesn’t have a voice, we have to be that voice.”